shifteverywhere/dime-dotnet/README.md

 ## Code examples

 Here follow a few simple examples of how to use Di:ME.
-Note that there is much more features available, refer to the official documentation for further details.
+Note that there are much more features available, refer to the official documentation for further details.

 ### Key generation example

-Creating a public-key pair to use for creating Identity Issuing Requests (IIRs), signing messages or issuing other identities:
+Creating a public-key pair to use for creating Identity Issuing Requests (IIRs), signing messages, or issuing other identities:

 ```
 var key = Key.Generate(KeyType.Identity);